 The doctor might decide to use medication to reduce the pain which the infant might face while any of the treatment is in progress.
 Consult your doctor to understand which treatment will be apt for your baby and how long will it take the infant to recover from the condition.

-Also, understand the necessary precautions which will be needed to ensure that the baby does not suffer from repercussions of the condition.
+Also, understand the necessary precautions which will be needed to ensure that the baby does not suffer from the repercussions of the condition.

 Tackling neonatal respiratory distress syndrome can be challenging for the parents.
-The condition requires the babies to be under constant supervision and care.
+The condition requires babies to be under constant supervision and care.
 It is important to consult your doctor on necessary precautions to be taken for your baby for the next few years after birth.
-Periodical body tests, eye check-up and hearing exams along with speech therapy might be necessary for the baby in the future.
+Periodical body tests, eye check-up and hearing exams along with speech therapy, might be necessary for the baby in the future.